Fort Worth Shoplifting Lawyer

 Shoplifting can be charged as a misdemeanor or a felony.
 This is often determined by the value of the property taken, for example:

-• If the property stolen is worth $100 or less, then you are facing a Class C misdemeanor and a maximum fine of $500;
+• Class C misdemeanor – If the property stolen is worth $100 or less, the penalty is a maximum fine of $500.

-• If the property is valued at less than $100, but you have a prior theft conviction, then you are facing a Class B misdemeanor, maximum fine of $2000, and/or up to 180 days in jail;
+• Class B misdemeanor – If the property is worth less than $100 but the perpetrator has a prior theft conviction, or if the property is valued between $100 and $750, the penalty is a maximum fine of $2,000 and/or up to 180 days in jail.

-• If the property is valued between $750 to $2,500, then you are facing a Class A misdemeanor, maximum fine of $4,000, and/or up to one year in jail;
+• Class A misdemeanor – If the property is valued between $750 and $2,500, the penalty is a maximum fine of $4,000 and/or up to one year in jail.

-There are a variety of defenses that can negate or lessen the repercussions of a shoplifting accusation.
+There are various defenses that can negate or lessen the repercussions of a shoplifting accusation.
 Accidentally leaving a store with an item, for example, is a defendable action.
 Likewise, abandoning an item before you pass the point of sale can also be challenged.

 Depending on the facts of your case, you may consider a plea.
 An aggressive defense may result in a reduced sentence and can keep a conviction off of your record.
 Our priorities are to avoid jail time, avoid a conviction, and set you up for record to be cleared in the future.